 In addition to these efforts, the Foundation promotes certification and Vision 2025 on our social media platforms.
 Throughout November 2020, the Foundation has provided blog posts, social media posts and press releases on the topic of technician certification.
 AEDF hopes to attract aspiring or current technicians to become certified technicians with these promotional materials.

-For questions regarding technician certification, please contact the Foundation’s technical program manager Linley Thompson at firstname.lastname@example.org.
+For questions regarding technician certification, please contact the Vice President of Education and Programming Liz McCabe at firstname.lastname@example.org.